vrbin90s/KA-T1-ComposerSkeleton/README.md

-# Kilo Academy - Composer Skeleton
+#  Composer Skeleton

-This is KiloAcademy Introductional task: making custom composer skeleton
+This is a custom composer skeleton

 # Install